sal-git/CarND-LaneLines-P1/README.md

 ### Shortcomings with current pipeline

 * Being dynamic.
-A road consists of much more than straight paths, so a cruve will most definitely show this pipeline's weaknesses.
+A road consists of much more than straight paths, so a curve will most definitely show this pipeline's weaknesses.
 * Shadows.
 I tried my implementation with the `challenge.mp4` and the shadows would trip up the lines.
 * The values for kernel, rho, and etc. I feel like they're arbitrary.
 They only look good for a certain image quality.
-I feel like given another video or image of a different format, size, quality, and etc would make me change values of the region of interest and other varibles.
+I feel like given another video or image of a different format, size, or quality would make me change values of the region of interest and other varibles.

 ### Improvements